 Getting Started with SoTL

 When thinking about a SoTL study, consider what "problem" you have been facing.
 While we usually think of problems in teaching as something to be ashamed of or hide from others, problems in SoTL are the foundation for intellectual inquiry into the complex, dynamic and often uncertain processes of teaching and learning.
-This inquiry becomes the basis for SoTL study and the reason why we share our work publicly for peer review.
+This inquiry becomes the basis for SoTL study and the reason we share our work publicly for peer review.
 Randy Bass discusses this fundamental shift in the culture and discourse surrounding teaching in his foundational SoTL article, "The Scholarship of Teaching: What's the Problem?"

 Here are two questions you might ask yourself to begin the brainstorming process: